yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-by-id.markdown

 title:  ID Queries
 categories: XAP97NET
 parent: querying-the-space.html
-weight: 50
+weight: 100
 ---

 {% summary %}How to query the space using entry ID{% endsummary %}

 # Overview

-The space can be queried for entries using [Template Matching](./template-matching.html) or [SQLQuery](./sqlquery.html), but sometimes we know the exact id of the entry we need and prefer a faster solution.
+The space can be queried for entries using [Template Matching](./query-template-matching.html) or [SQLQuery](./query-sql.html), but sometimes we know the exact id of the entry we need and prefer a faster solution.
 This is where id-based queries come handy.

 # Reading an Entry By ID

 When you would like to access an object using its ID for read and take operations you should first specify the ID field.
-You can specify it via `@SpaceId (autogenerate=false)` annotation:
+You can specify it via `[SpaceId (autogenerate=false)]` annotation:

 {% highlight csharp %}